 Thanksgiving is all about "gobbling" up food sales (whole turkey is 59 cents a pound here; and go here for the L.A.
 Times newspaper's turkey carving and easy dry-brined turkey recipe video.)
 So now is the time to hit your local market and stock up on ham, turkey and a few packages of your favorite stuffing.

 The Chef has run across a few different types at local 99c only Stores, including dried cranberry, a new favorite.
 The cranberries reconstitute mixed into moistened breadcrumbs when stuffed into a bird and are a sweet/tart contrast.
 To keep the in-laws happy, I'll leave out cranberries this time.

 8 oz. package cornbread stuffing mix follow package directions.

-8 oz. package breakfast link sausage (Farmer John brand is lean and a favorite)
+8 oz. package breakfast link sausage - Farmer John brand is a favorite.

 Salt and pepper to taste

 Saute and break-up sausage links, then pour out most of the rendered grease.
 Add veggies and saute until soft, about 5-10 minutes.

 Prepare stuffing according to package directions.
 Mix prepared stuffing, toast, sausage and sauteed veggies in a large bowl.
 Stuff your bird and put extra stuffing in a bread loaf type baking dish.